1995 Okinawa rape incident

-The 1995 Okinawa rape incident (沖縄米兵少女暴行事件) occurred on September 4, 1995, when three U.S. servicemen, 22-year-old U.S. Navy Seaman Marcus Gill, 21-year-old U.S. Marines Rodrico Harp, and 20-year-old Kendrick Ledet, all serving at Camp Hansen in Okinawa Island, rented a van and kidnapped a 12-year-old Okinawan girl.
-They beat her, duct-taped her eyes and mouth shut, and bound her hands.
-Gill and Harp then raped her, while Ledet—who was described in news reports at the time as being small in school—claimed he only pretended to do so due to fear of Gill.
+The 1995 Okinawa rape incident (沖縄米兵少女暴行事件) occurred on September 4, 1995, when three U.S. servicemen, 22-year-old U.S. Navy Seaman Marcus Dion Gill, 21-year-old U.S. Marine Rodrico Harp, and 20-year-old Kendrick Ledet, all serving at Camp Hansen in Okinawa Island, rented a van and kidnapped a 12-year-old Okinawan girl.
+Gill beat her, after the other two duct-taped her eyes and mouth shut, and bound her hands.
+Gill and Harp then raped her, while Ledet—who was described in news reports at the time as being small framed in school—claimed he only pretended to do so due to fear of Gill.

 The offenders were tried and convicted in Japanese court by Japanese law, in accordance with the U.S.–Japan Status of Forces Agreement.
-The families of the defendants initially claimed that Japanese officials had racially discriminated against the men because they were all African American and coerced confessions from them, but later retracted the claims.
 The incident led to further debate over the continued presence of U.S. forces in Japan among Okinawans.
+As a result of this case, governments on both sides would seek ways to reduce Okinawa's base burden, and in the decades following, various measures would be enacted to prevent sexual crimes from happening, along with Japan increasing prison lengths for rape and making it so prosecutors can bring offenders to justice even if charges are not brought by the victim.